pfsense/docs/source/vpn/openvpn/connecting-pfsense-to-an-openvpn-access-server.rst

 It is now possible to connect and go to a site that reports the client IP address, such as http://checkip.dyndns.org/, which should show the IP address of the VPN server to confirm that the client traffic is using the VPN.
-Once that is working, pfSense may be configured to use the info in the *.ovpn* file
+Once that is working, the pfSense router may be configured to use the info in the *.ovpn* file

 Credits
 -------